 A Song That Waited Its Turn

-Unlike all the other pre-1967 demo-style Jagger-Richards outtakes later gathered on Metamorphosis, Try a Little Harder was never released in any form before the album’s 1975 debut—neither by the Rolling Stones nor by any other artist.
+Unlike all the other pre-1967 demo-style Jagger-Richards outtakes later gathered on the Metamorphosis album, Try a Little Harder was never released in any form before the album’s 1975 debut—neither by the Rolling Stones nor by any other artist.
 That silence is telling.
 While not entirely without merit, the song was evidently considered too weak to stand on its own during the mid-1960s, and apparently not strong enough even to be handed off to another act, despite the fact that some even slighter early compositions did find their way onto record that way.

 Its eventual release reframes its purpose.
 Rather than functioning as a lost gem, it serves as documentation, a relic of trial and error.
 Its first appearance as the B-side to I Don’t Know Why underscores this role, and explains its later, somewhat unlikely inclusion on Singles Collection: The London Years.
 By the time listeners finally heard it, the song existed less as a statement than as context.